-Our Theme for this year is Skillset vs. Mindset.
+Our Theme for 2017 was Skillset vs. Mindset.
 Is mastery still the most important thing when conditions and dynamics continue to change?
 What skills do we need going forward?
-We will explore the importance of attitude, outlook, culture and working with others, balanced with the importance of skills.
+We explored the importance of attitude, outlook, culture and working with others, balanced with the importance of skills.

 Monday 10th July

 07.45 & 08.00 – Latest train departs Liverpool Street to Witham Station

 08.45 & 09.00 – OffGrid buses leavs Witham station to Osea island